autoplot/documentation/javadoc/org/autoplot/scriptconsole/DebuggerConsole.md

+# org.autoplot.scriptconsole.DebuggerConsole

-# org.autoplot.scriptconsole.DebuggerConsolelittle GUI for printing the PDB output and sending commands to it.
+little GUI for printing the PDB output and sending commands to it.
  See http://autoplot.org/developer.jython.pdb

 ***
 <a name="continu"></a>
 # continu